Can a pizza box be recycled? Wouldn’t you like an easy answer to that question? Well, it doesn’t exist.

 Pizza boxes generally are not accepted for recycling if they are heavily soiled with grease and food.
 If the top of the box has not been soiled, you could tear off the top to recycle while putting the soiled bottom layer in the trash.

-If recycling isn’t an option, composting is.
+If recycling isn’t an option, composting may be.
 Grease is generally not a good thing in a compost pile, because it can attract rodents and result in a bad smell.
 The small amounts found as residue on the cardboard boxes, though, might be okay in your backyard composting pile.
 If your city offers municipal composting services, check to see if they accept pizza boxes.

 Feature image courtesy reway2007